 They laughingly said, 'Let's brush the bed [and see if he's lost inone of the folds].'

-Because of infirmity, the impression of an ant's foot is aniron ring around the neck --
+Because of infirmity, the impression of an ant's foot is aniron ring around the neck --Apart from the extremely ingenious hyperbole in the first line, the mainpoint is that the poet is using his alleged lack of strength as an excusefor not clearing out!

 How can I have the strength to run from your street?